ModelEarth/data-pipeline/timelines/sqlite/README.md

 Fork [our fork](https://github.com/ModelEarth/blog) of Phiresky's blog sample, then clone to your local computer.

 Please add to the steps below on installing the SQLite blog.
+[Fork to edit current page](https://github.com/ModelEarth/data-pipeline/tree/main/timelines/sqlite).

 You could use this [Pandoc GitHub Action](https://github.com/pandoc/pandoc-action-example) to convert documents on GitHub's servers with every push, to avoid building locally.